preactjs/preact/CONTRIBUTING.md

 Check out the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html) for more information.

 _Note that we have separate tests for our TypeScript definition files.
 We only use `ts-check` for local development and don't check it anywhere else like on the CI._

-### Why does the code base often use `let` instead of `const`?

-There is no real reason for that other a historical one.
-Back before auto-formatting via prettier was a thing and minifiers weren't as advanced as they are today we used a pretty terse code-style.
-The code-style deliberately was aimed at making code look as concise and short as possible.
-The `let` keyword is a bit shorter than `const` to write, so we only used that.
-This was done only for stylistic reasons.

-This helped our minds to not lose sight of focusing on size, but made it difficult for newcomers to start contributing to Preact.
-For that reason alone we switched to `prettier` and loosened our rule regarding usage of `let` or `const`.
-Today we use both, but you can still find many existing places where `let` is still in use.

-In the end there is no effect on size regardless if you use `const`, `let` or use both.
-Our code is downtranspiled to `ES5` for npm so both will be replaced with `var` anyways.
-Therefore it doesn't really matter at all which one is used in our codebase.

-This will only become important once shipping modern JavaScript code on npm becomes a thing and bundlers follow suit.

 ## How to create a good bug report